-Mike Pompeo is the Trump administration’s nominee to replace Rex Tillerson as secretary of state.
-Pompeo has served as director of the CIA and was a congressman from Kansas from 2011-2016.
-Pompeo has been among the more vocal opponents of the Iran nuclear deal and a staunch hawk on Iran and foreign policy in general.
-He a leading advocate in the House of Representatives of the repeated inquiries into the attack on the U.S. embassy in Benghazi, Libya, which focused on the activities and decisions of then-Secretary of State Hillary Clinton.
+Since becoming secretary of state, Mike Pompeo has been involved in numerous high profile diplomatic affairs, including most notably his role in setting up the meeting between President Trump and North Korea’s Kim Jong Un.
+The Trump administration’s second secretary of state, Pompeo previously served served as director of the CIA and was a congressman from Kansas from 2011-2017.
+An Iran hawk, Pompeo followed up on President Trump’s decision to withdraw from the Iran nuclear agreement by issuing threats to Tehran, saying: “The Iranian regime should know this is just the beginning.”
+He was among the leaders in the House of Representatives calling for repeated inquiries into the attack on the U.S. embassy in Benghazi, Libya, which focused on the activities and decisions of then-Secretary of State Hillary Clinton.